 This example shows how to form an antenna array with a custom antenna radiation pattern and then analyze the array's response pattern.
 Such a pattern can be either from measurement or from simulation.

-One frequently used full-wave modeling tool for simulating antenna radiation pattern is HFSS™, where the individual element is modeled as if it were part of an infinite array.
-The simulated radiation pattern is represented as an Mx3 matrix whose first column represents angle , second column represents angle , and third column represents the radiation pattern in dB.
-The coordinate system, or more specifically, the definition of and used in HFSS can be seen in Figure 1a.
+A frequently-used full-wave modeling tool for simulating antenna radiation patterns is HFSS™.
+In this tool, individual elements are modeled as if they were part of an infinite array.
+The simulated radiation pattern is represented as an M-by-3 matrix whose first column represents angle , whose second column represents angle , and whose third column represents the radiation pattern in dB.
+The coordinate system, or more specifically, the definition of and used in HFSS is shown in Figure 1a.
 In this convention, it is assumed that the main beam of the antenna points to the zenith, i.e., the z-axis.
 The value of is between 0 and 360 degrees and the value of is between 0 and 180 degrees.
+Note that this coordinate system is not the same as the coordinate system used in Phased Array System Toolbox™.
+See Spherical Coordinates.

 Figure 1: Spherical coordinate system convention: a) as used in HFSS, b) as used in Phased Array System Toolbox™.